viniciusban/viniciusban.github.io/_posts/2019-07-14-the-correct-way-to-read-a-file-in-python.md

 layout: post
 title: The correct way to read a file in Python
 summary: There are lots of examples teaching you how to read a file in Python.
 What are they missing?
-description: There are lots of examples teaching you how to read a file in Python.
-What are they missing?
 featured-img: blur-children-class-448877
 categories: [english]
 ---